ssuyung/golang-compiler/README.md

 We've collected several Go code examples that demonstrate such illegal syntax in our repository.
 These examples highlight the syntax checks implemented in our compiler and the type of mistakes it can help catch to prevent runtime errors.

-To explore the examples of illegal syntax, click [here](https://collaborating.tuhh.de/e16/courses/compiler-construction/ss23/groups/group06/-/tree/main/P4/Tests/IllegalSemantic).
+To explore the examples of illegal syntax, go to `Tests/IllegalSyntax` or `Tests/IllegalSemantic`.

+# Authors
+This project is a joint effort of Wassim Alkhalil, Zana Gello, and Ssuyung Yeh.